Reconstruction of inhomogeneous media by an iteration algorithm with a learned projector: Numerical experiments

-First, in order to investigate the influence of values of different contrasts on \textit{Learned Combined Algorithm}, we choose the exact contrast matrices generated from other MNIST digits for testing, where the infinity norm of these matrices are set to be $2,4$ or $6,$ and the corresponding reconstructed contrast matrices obtained by \textit{Learned Combined Algorithm} are illustrated in Figure \ref{Figure4}.
-Each row of Figure \ref{Figure4} presents the reconstruction results (that is, the result after the whole Landweber iterations and the results after one or several applications of the learned projector $ \mathcal{P}_{\widehat{\Theta}} $) and the ground truth for one sample.
-The reconstruction results in Figure \ref{Figure4} show that \textit{Learned Combined Algorithm} could generate satisfactory results even for the case when the values of the contrasts for testing are higher than those for training.
+First, in order to investigate the influence of values of different contrasts on \textit{Learned Projected Algorithm}, we choose the exact contrast matrices generated from other MNIST digits for evaluation and choose the noise level $\delta=5\%$, where the norm $\|\cdot\|_{\max}$ of each of these matrices is set to be $2,4$ or $6$.
+We also carry out the same testing contrast matrices for \textit{Simplified Learned Projected Algorithm} with the noise level $\delta=5\%$.
+The resulting reconstructed contrast matrices obtained by these two algorithms are illustrated in Figure \ref{F3}.
+Each row of Figure \ref{F3} presents the reconstruction result of Landweber method, the reconstruction result of \textit{Simplified Learned Projected Algorithm}, the reconstruction result of \textit{Learned Projected Algorithm} and the ground truth for one sample.
+In order to compare these two algorithms quantitatively, we consider three cases with the noise setting $\delta=5\%$, which are denoted as Cases 1.1, 1.2 and 1.3.
+In all three cases, we randomly generate $100$ samples from the MNIST dataset to represent the exact contrast matrices.
+For Cases 1.1, 1.2 and 1.3, we set the norm $\|\cdot\|_{\max}$ of each exact contrast matrix to be $2,4$ and $6,$ respectively.
+For these three cases, the second row and the third row in Table \ref{T1} present the average values of the relative errors $R_e$ for the outputs of \textit{Simplified Learned Projected Algorithm} and \textit{Learned Projected Algorithm}, respectively.
+The reconstruction results in Figure \ref{F3} and Table \ref{T1} show that the proposed \textit{Learned Projected Algorithm} could generate satisfactory results even for the case when the values of the contrasts for testing are higher than those for training.
+We believe this is because the feasible set $\mathcal{M}_R$ in \eqref{5} we learn for \textit{Learned Projected Algorithm} mainly characterizes the a priori information of the shapes of the unknown contrasts, since the training datasets for learned projector $\mathcal{P}_{\widehat{\Theta}}$ are obtained by using the normalization operator $\mathcal{N}$ (see Section \ref{S4_2}), and hence the proposed \textit{Learned Projected Algorithm} could deal with unknown contrasts with various values.
+Moreover, it can be seen in Figure \ref{F3} and Table \ref{T1} that our proposed \textit{Learned Projected Algorithm} improves the initial guesses remarkably and outperforms \textit{Simplified Learned Projected Algorithm}, which shows the advantages offered by the deep learning method and the training dataset $S_4$.

-Secondly, we use the exact contrast matrices generated from letters in EMNIST dataset \cite{C17} and handwritten Chinese characters for testing.
-The corresponding reconstruction results of \textit{Learned Combined Algorithm} are shown in Figure \ref{Figure5}, where each row presents the reconstruction results and the ground truth for one sample in the same way as in Figure \ref{Figure4}.
-The reconstructions in Figure \ref{Figure5} demonstrate the good generalization ability of \textit{Learned Combined Algorithm}.